 In the previous section, we laid out a generic scheme for intelligent sampling which requires the use of a multiple change point estimation procedure on a sparse subsample of the \emph{data-sequence}.
 Recall that any procedure that satisfies (\ref{eq:firstconsistent}) can be used here.
-A variety of such procedures have been explored by various authors (such as \cite{venkatraman1992consistency}, \cite{fryzlewicz2014wild}, \cite{frick2014multiscale}, and \cite{bai1998estimating}), and therefore a number of options are available.
-For the sake of concreteness, we pursue intelligent sampling with binary segmentation (henceforth abbreviated to `BinSeg') employed at Step (ISM3).
-One main advantage of BinSeg is its computational scaling at an optimal rate of $O(N^*\log(N^*))$ when applied onto a data sequence of length $N^*$, and in addition it has the upside of being easy to program and popular in change point literature.
+A variety of such procedures have been explored by various authors (see, e.g., \cite{venkatraman1992consistency}, \cite{fryzlewicz2014wild}, \cite{frick2014multiscale}, and \cite{bai1998estimating}), and therefore a number of options are available.
+For the sake of concreteness, we pursue intelligent sampling with binary segmentation (henceforth abbreviated to ``BinSeg") employed at Step (ISM3).
+One main advantage of BinSeg is its computational scaling at an optimal rate of $O(N^*\log(N^*))$ when applied to a data sequence of length $N^*$, and in addition it has the upside of being easy to program, which accounts for its popularity in the change point literature.
 We later discuss other potential options.

 However, there are some issues involved in applying the results of BinSeg to our setting.
-First, BinSeg does not directly provide the signal estimators that are required in (\ref{eq:firstconsistent}.
+First, BinSeg does not directly provide the signal estimators that are required in (\ref{eq:firstconsistent}).
 We address this issue in Section \ref{sec:binsegdescription}, where we establish that given certain consistency conditions on the change points, which are satisfied by BinSeg, consistent signal estimators can be obtained by averaging the data between change point estimates.
-Second, there is no established method for constructing explicit confidence intervals for the actual change points using BinSeg, as existing results give orders of convergence but no asymptotic distributions or probability bounds with \emph{explicit} constants.
+Second, there is no established method for constructing explicit confidence intervals for the actual change points using BinSeg, as existing results give orders of convergence, but no asymptotic distributions or probability bounds with \emph{explicit} constants.
 However, to implement intelligent sampling, one wants to have high-probability intervals around the initial change-point estimates on which to do the second round sampling, which requires calibration in terms of the coverage probability.
-To this end, in Section \ref{sec:refitting} we describe a procedure to be performed after applying BinSeg is applied on the first stage subsample: the extra steps provide us with explicit confidence intervals while not being slower than BinSeg in terms of order of computational time.
+To this end, in Section \ref{sec:refitting} we describe a procedure to be performed after applying BinSeg on the first stage subsample: the extra steps provide us with explicit confidence intervals, while not being slower than BinSeg in terms of order of computational time.